-All CBC/Radio-Canada information, regardless of its format (i.e., written, electronic, analog or digital) must be appropriately protected, stored, handled or disposed of according to COR-4 Records and Information Management.
-We maintain accurate financial records and represent financial statements accurately and in accordance with FIN-5 Accounting and Financial Reporting.
+All CBC/Radio-Canada information, regardless of its format (i.e., written, electronic, analog or digital) must be appropriately protected, stored, handled or disposed of according to the Policy on Records and Information Management.
+We maintain accurate financial records and represent financial statements accurately and in accordance with the Policy on Accounting and Financial Reporting.